dbc60/blog/content/note/2016-11-08-neural-networks.md

 - [The Design and Implementation of Probabilistic Programming Languages](http://dippl.org)
 - [Practical Probabilistic Programming](https://smile.amazon.com/Practical-Probabilistic-Programming...)

-The currently most popular ML frameworks are scikit-learn, Tensorflow, Theano and Keras.
+Currently (as of 2016.11.08), the most popular ML frameworks are scikit-learn, Tensorflow, Theano and Keras.